Stein Neural Sampler: Supplementary Materials for Stein Neural Sampler

+\paragraph{Training the Generator} After the training cycle for the discriminator, we fix $\eta$ and train the generator $G_\theta$.
+Denote the loss function to be $L(\theta)$ and ideally, we would want $L(\theta)$ to be continuous with respect to $\theta$.
+Wasserstein GAN \citep{arjovsky2017wasserstein} gives a very intuitive explanation of the importance of this continuity.
+We now give some sufficient conditions, under which our training scheme satisfies the continuity condition with respect to $\theta$ for any discriminator function $f_\eta$.

-If the following conditions are satisfied: 1) both the generator's weights and the noises are bounded, 2) discriminator uses smooth activate function i.e. tanh, sigmoid, etc., 3) target score function $s_q$ is continuously differentiable.
-Then $L(\theta)$ is continuous everywhere and differentiable almost everywhere w.r.t $\theta$. \begin{proof} Using generator with weight clipping and uniform noise, we have a transform function $G_{\theta}$ which is lipschitz.
-As we can see later in Theorem A.10, there exist a compact set $\Omega$. $P(G_{\theta}(z) \in \Omega)$ = 1, $\forall \theta$.
+\begin{theorem} If the following conditions are satisfied: 1) both the generator's weights and the noises are bounded; 2) discriminator uses smooth activate function i.e. tanh, sigmoid, etc.; 3) target score function $s_q$ is continuously differentiable.
+Then $L(\theta)$ is continuous everywhere and differentiable almost everywhere w.r.t. $\theta$. \end{theorem}